 The reaction to the public revelation of the Beecher/Tilton affair was a great public outcry.
 The sisters were arrested under the Comstock Law for distribution of "obscene" material through the mail, and were also charged with libel.
 The two were jailed for several months and paid nearly $500,000 in bail and fines, before being cleared of the charges.
 In the meantime, the presidential election was held, and Woodhull received no official votes.
 (Some scattered votes for her were likely not reported.)

 In 1875, Theodore Tilton sued Rev. Beecher for alienation of the affections of his wife in a well-publicized trial complete with refreshment stands set up for the crowds attending.
 Tilton lost the case, but it was a significant exposure of sexual hypocrisy.
 Woodhull stayed away from the trial.

 By that time, Colonel Blood had left the Woodhull/Claflin household, and he and Victoria Woodhull divorced in 1876.
 At the same time, the Weekly stopped publication permanently.
 Victoria continued lecturing, now more about responsibility and sexuality within marriage.
 Victoria and Tennessee took part in a challenge to the will of Cornelius Vanderbilt.
-After that, Tennessee, Victoria, and their mother moved to England, where they lived comfortably.
+In 1877, Tennessee, Victoria, and their mother moved to England, where they lived comfortably.

 Victoria Woodhull in England